Front Royal, Virginia: Attractions

-Front Royal is home to the 440 acre Avtex Fibers Superfund Site.
+The town also hosts the 440 acre Avtex Fibers Superfund Site.
 Once Virginia's largest Superfund site, remediation activities at this former rayon manufacturing facility have been ongoing since 1989.
 The site is intended to eventually house a 175 acre eco-friendly office park, 30 acre of soccer fields, and 240 acre of conservancy park along the Shenandoah River.
 The plant, which was built by the American Viscose Corporation in the 1930s and at one time employed nearly 3,500 workers, was closed in 1989 after being cited for more than 2,000 environmental violations over five years, including emissions of polychlorinated biphenyls (PCBs) into the Shenandoah River.
 The plant's main buildings were demolished in 1997 as part of the cleanup.

 The U.S. Customs and Border Protection's Canine Center Front Royal is located in Front Royal.
 This facility has trained dogs and their handlers in various detection abilities for federal and law enforcement agencies since 1974.

 The Front Royal Cardinals baseball team joined the Valley League in 1984.
 Games are played in Bing Crosby Stadium.
 Bing Crosby helped raise funds for the building of the original stadium by arranging for his film Riding High to have its world premiere in Front Royal on April 1, 1950.
 Crosby's initial involvement came about on April 30, 1948, when after acting as grand marshal of the Grand Feature Parade of the 21st.
 Shenandoah Apple Blossom Festival in Winchester, Virginia, he went on to Front Royal where he sang on the courthouse steps as part of a concert to help raise money for a new stadium.
 Bing was the first contributor to the Front Royal Recreation Center Building Fund when he donated $1,000.
 On April 1, 1950, Front Royal celebrated "Bing Crosby Day" and starting at 11 a.m., Crosby led a two-hour parade through the streets in front of a crowd of 20,000 to Recreation Park for the dedication of the baseball stadium.
 Park Theater was the venue for the official world premiere of Riding High at 8:30 p.m. where Crosby entertained the audience with several songs.
 During his appearance at the Park Theater, Bing wrote out a personal check for $3,595 to bring the gross receipts of the day to $15,000.